aholmesaxway/amplifysharedservices-open-docs/.github/pull_request_template.md

-Thank you for your contribution to the Axway-Open-Docs repo.
+Thank you for your contribution.

 ## Describe the changes